Skip to content

 Required Text

 Introduction to Greek (3rd edition) by Cynthia and Susan Shelmerdine.
 A hard copy is widely available through Amazon.com and others.
 Google Books provides a limited preview and an eBook available for purchase.
+Course participants will need to purchase this text independently.

 Introduction to Ancient Greek Modules